JoeWoodworker

 5. What if I can't pull the required vacuum within 10 minutes?
 And what is so important about "10 minutes" any how?

-7. What size vacuum pump should I look for?
+7. What size vacuum system should I look for?

-8. Will quick-disconnect fittings for compressed air work with vacuum?
+8. Will quick-connect fittings for compressed air work with vacuum?

 11. Do I have to use the "dual reservoir" design or can I use a single reservoir of comparable volume?